Many people use baking soda to clean their teeth because it is cheap and can help remove stains.

 3. How Often Should You Use Baking Soda for Brushing?

-To protect your enamel, it is advisable to use baking soda for brushing no more than two to three times per week.
+To protect your enamel, it is best to use baking soda for brushing no more than two to three times per week, since frequent use can be too harsh on the surface of your teeth.

 🦷 Are Dentists Rich?
 Unveiling the Truth Behind the Smiles and Stethoscopes